Collaborative Consulting Co

 1 min read

-A new regional association for the High Country / Omeo Region - do we need another committee?
+A new regional association for the High Country in the Omeo Region - do we need another committee?

 I've had the privilege of working with and learning from the communities that live along and around the Great Alpine Road of Victoria, from Tambo Crossing, Ensay and Swifts Creek in the south and into the high country of Benambra, Anglers Rest and Omeo in the north.
 A clear concept has emerged for a community-led regional association, noting there are still details to work out, including the association name.
 However, we have developed an outline for what the regional association could look like - it's purpose, objectives, values, governance, priorities and how we work together.
 Feel free to view the attached.